 Residential and datacenter proxies are both used to hide clients’ real IP addresses.
 The main distinctiveness between them is the source of IP addresses.
 Datacenter proxies are Internet Protocol (IP) addresses that belong to datacenters.
 In contrast to datacenter proxies, residential proxies are IP addresses provided by an ISP (Internet Service Provider).The main differences are based on:

-Check out top 10 residential proxy service providers of 2023 to gain a better understanding of the competitive landscape.
+Check out top 10 residential proxy service providers to gain a better understanding of the competitive landscape.

 To learn about the key differences between datacenter and residential proxies, check out Datacenter vs. Residential Proxies: Which to Choose?